 There are few wildlife experiences in the world as spectacular or moving as being in the presence of wild mountain gorillas.
 With barely a few hundred still in existence and all of those in a small, mountainous triangle of Central Africa, taking a walk among them is one of the greatest wildlife thrills on our planet—I know, ‘cause as regular readers might know, I’ve done it!

 Yet while gorilla viewing may be the main reason most people venture to Uganda—and for sure it’s a bucket-list topper—I believe Uganda is one of the most underrated travel destinations on the continent.
-This tour will see you spend two weeks taking in the highlights of the country Winston Churchill once called “The Pearl of Africa.”

 From Entebbe—the country’s arterial gateway just outside the capital of Kampala—you head to the Nakasongola District for a rare opportunity to track Uganda’s only wild white rhinos.
 (As anyone who’s ever come close on foot to wild rhinos will tell you, it’s a thrilling experience!)
 Then continue to Murchison Falls, one of Africa’s most beautiful cascades and a place of fantastic history and wildlife.
 You will explore the national park by vehicle and the Nile by boat, all in search of crocodiles, birdlife and maybe elephants and lions.